Jane Fonda Fast Facts

 June 17, 1988 - On ABC's "20/20" Fonda apologizes for her actions in 1972.
 "I would like to say something, not just to the Vietnam veterans in New England, but . . . to men who were in Vietnam, who . . .
 I hurt, or whose pain I caused to be deepened, because of the things that I said or did.
 I . . . feel I owe them an apology."

-1994 - Is named Goodwill ambassador to the United Nations Populations Fund (UNFPA)
+1994 - Is named Goodwill ambassador to the United Nations Populations Fund.

 1995 - Establishes the Georgia Campaign for Adolescent Pregnancy Prevention.